-While I did saw elephants (in captivity, at religious festivals and at a wildlife park where they were very, very far away) in both India and Thailand, nothing compares to encountering them in the wild.
-I still have the very visa memory from inside Yala National Park in the South of Sri Lanka where a baby elephant came so close to our safari jeep that I let our a small scream and had to jump on to the seat next to me as it peeked into the jeep, it’s massive trunk trying to get at my camera!
+While I did see elephants (in captivity, at religious festivals and at a wildlife park where they were very, very far away) in both India and Thailand, nothing compares to encountering them in the wild.
+I still have the very vivid memory from inside Yala National Park in the South of Sri Lanka where a baby elephant came so close to our safari jeep that I let out a small scream and had to jump on to the seat next to me as it peeked into the jeep, it’s massive trunk trying to get at my camera!
+Even if you only have a short amount of time in Sri Lanka, Yala is a must for every Sri Lanka itinerary.

 At another stage, we slowed down to take some photos of a bay elephant with his mama when suddenly mama was NOT impressed with us and started charging towards our jeep.
 This was up in Habarana, a different wildlife park and one famous for its massive elephant population.